gkisalatiga/gkisalatiga-foss/README.md

 - **`https://gkisalatiga.org/app/deeplink/ykb`:** Opens the list of YKB daily devotionals

 Any URI with `gkisalatiga.org` host that does not match the above registered deeplink will automatically trigger the WebView and display the link in the app's WebView.

+### Debug Logging

+- Every debug message should clarify the class name where the logging comes from.
+This can be done conveniently by prepending `[${this::class.qualifiedName}]` in the logger's message string argument.

 ### Notification